kateyharris/MechaCar_Statistical_Analysis/README.md

 - The slope of the linear model can not be considered to be zero.
 Note the upward path of the line on the graph.
-- Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+- This linear model prediction of mpg of MechaCar prototypes is effectively accurate at 71.5% per the R-squared value.

 ## Summary Statistics on Suspension Coils
 ### total_summary<br>